Charles Haughey: Leader of the Opposition (1982–1987)

 Four days after Garret FitzGerald became Taoiseach, the Irish Times broke the news of the phone tapping of political journalists.
 In January 1983, Michael Noonan, the new Minister for Justice, confirmed the story.
 The Garda commissioner and deputy commissioner both resigned.
 Rumours that Haughey knew about phone tapping were widespread, and he was in danger of being removed as Fianna Fáil leader.
 Seán Doherty took public responsibility for the buggings.
 On 30 January, Donegal TD Clement Coughlan was killed in a car accident; normal politics was put on hold for some days, buying Haughey time.
 Fianna Fáil members inundated TDs with messages of support for the leader.
 The parliamentary party approved a motion to accept a committee report exonerating him in a secret ballot, by 40 votes to 33.
 Haughey did not face another serious challenge to his leadership for the rest of the 1980s.

 Garret FitzGerald and Margaret Thatcher in 1983.
 Haughey opposed the Anglo-Irish Agreement, which they signed in 1985.

 The New Ireland Forum, convened by Garret FitzGerald in 1983 to establish a consensus negotiating position among constitutional nationalists on the island of Ireland, opened divisions in Fianna Fáil.
 Although Haughey signed the forum's report, published in 1984, he publicly disagreed with much of it.
 Haughey was criticised by Des O'Malley, who said Haughey's uncompromising anti-partition stance would frighten the British away from talks.
 Within a week, O'Malley was expelled from the Fianna Fáil parliamentary party by a vote of 56 to 16.
 P. J. Mara, Haughey's press secretary, quipped "uno duce, una voce" to journalists, raising Haughey's ire.
 Haughey now had total control of party policy on Northern Ireland.
-In 1985, came out against the Anglo-Irish Agreement immediately after watching its signing by FitzGerald and Margaret Thatcher on television.
+In 1985, he came out against the Anglo-Irish Agreement immediately after watching its signing by FitzGerald and Margaret Thatcher on television.
 Public opinion in the Republic opposed Haughey's stance, and it brought him into conflict with the SDLP leader, John Hume.
 After being expelled from the Fianna Fáil organisation for "conduct unbecoming", Des O'Malley founded a new party, the Progressive Democrats (PDs), in late 1985.
 (Note: O'Malley was expelled in February 1985 for abstaining in a Dáil vote on the Family Planning Bill, which Fianna Fáil opposed.
 It was the first time anyone had been ejected from the party for "conduct unbecoming" since Neil Blaney in 1972.)
 He took several Fianna Fáil TDs with him, including a frontbencher, Bobby Molloy, who resigned and defected in a single day in January 1986, sending shockwaves through the party.